Looking for accommodation? Search for budget riads

 It’s unbelievably quiet and it’s hard to believe I’m in the heart of Marrakech.
-We pass between some herbal stalls and find our way to a small square.
+We pass between some herb stalls and find our way to a small square.
 I see the place.
 It’s not a restaurant.
 There is just one table under the clear starry sky, perfectly arranged and waiting for us.
 A middle-aged woman greets us and we take our places.
 She first brings mint tea and Mohamed pours it the usual way – from high up.

 We start with a traditional Moroccan salad called Zaalouk.
-It’s a common side dish with eggplants, tomatoes and spices well moistened with olive oil.
+It’s a common side dish with eggplants, tomatoes, and spices well moistened with olive oil.

 “Keep some space for the couscous.”, Mohamed recommends.
 “You haven’t tried anything like this.”, he adds.

 Meanwhile, the woman brings a big tajine with couscous with vegetables called Couscous Tfaya.

 It truly doesn’t look like the couscous I know.
 Nope, not at all.
 That woman spent hours to prepare it.
 She didn’t just put it in a boiling water for 10 min but used a special technique and steamed it few times.
 As a result, the couscous is so smooth and light.